meg-gutshall/code-talk-requests-frontend/README.md

 #### Ruby

-Code Talk uses Ruby version 2.7.0.
+Code Talks uses Ruby version 2.7.0.
 In my opinion, the best way to install Ruby is by using a Ruby version management system.
 The two most popular tools for this are [RVM](https://rvm.io/) and [rbenv](https://github.com/rbenv/rbenv).
 I've used both and have found rbenv to be more well-documented and easier to navigate than RVM but the ultimate choice is yours.

 Since I use rbenv, I'm going to walk you through that installation. (_**NOTE:** If you decide to install rbenv and you used to use RVM, you must remove all RVM files or rbenv will **not** work!_)